-There is a secret ingredient in this coconut panna cotta – coconut milk!
+There is a secret ingredient in this creamy coconut panna cotta – coconut milk!

-The coconut panna cotta I had at a local cafe changed my perception towards this dessert recently.
-Although I do not fancy about sweet desserts, this panna cotta capture my attention, and I indulged to its unique flavor and delicate texture immediately.
+The coconut panna cotta I had at a local cafe recently changed my perception of this perfect dessert.
+Although I do not fancy sweet desserts, this panna cotta captured my attention, and I immediately indulged in its unique flavor and delicate texture.

-The traditional panna cotta tastes and looks pleasing with various types of berries and syrups.
-However, this luscious panna cotta I had blends seamlessly into the creamy texture of cream with the subtle and aromatic pandan flavor.
+The traditional panna cotta tastes and looks pleasing with various berries and syrups.
+However, this luscious panna cotta blends seamlessly into the creamy texture with the subtle and aromatic pandan flavor.

-You may notice that most of the repertoire of my recipes are mostly savory dishes, with only a few desserts and cakes.
+You may notice that my recipes are mostly savory dishes, with only a few desserts and cakes.

-But what attracts me by this coconut panna cotta is the unique combination of flavor.
-I love to create new recipes and explore various options to blend in Asian flavor to western desserts.
+But what attracts me to this coconut panna cotta is the unique combination of flavors.
+I love to create new recipes and explore various options to blend Asian flavor into western desserts.

 Coconut panna cotta infused with pandan flavor

-When I was back to my kitchen, I had made a few variants of coconut panna cotta settle with one that I like.
-This panna cotta incorporates more Asian flavor into it, with not just pandan, but groundnuts and coconut milk too.
+When I was back in my kitchen, I made a few variants of coconut panna cotta and settled with one I liked.
+This panna cotta incorporates more Asian flavor, with not just pandan but groundnuts and coconut milk too.

-After all the tweaks on the originals recipe, I wonder it is still qualified to call it panna cotta.
+After all the tweaks on the original recipe, I wonder if it is still qualified to call it panna cotta.

-All I know panna cotta is a luscious dessert made with cream which is popular throughout Italy, and frequently served along with fruits and rose syrup which provides the delicate and lovely floral flavor.
+I know panna cotta is a luscious dessert made with heavy cream, popular throughout Italy and frequently served along with fruits and rose syrup, which provides a delicate and lovely floral flavor.

-Is it still consider panna cotta with all the tweaks?
+Is it still considered panna cotta with all the tweaks?

 And the dictionary defines it as a chilled dessert made with cream.
 Milk is simmered with sugar and flavorings and set with gelatin.
 I also know that panna cotta means cooked cream in Italy.

-Since my recipe fits into the definition, I will officially include coconut panna cotta into the menu of my cafe.
+Since my recipe fits the definition, I will officially include coconut panna cotta in the menu of my cafe.

 11 Tips to be successful in making coconut panna cotta

-- Panna cotta looks great if you unmold it on a plate.
-Chill the panna cotta for at least half a day before you attempt to it.
+• Panna cotta looks great if you unmold it on a serving plate.
+Chill the panna cotta for at least half a day before attempting it.

-- Lightly oil the inner surface of the ramekin help to make the delicate dessert slide out from the milk.
+• Lightly oil the inner surface of the ramekin (or any small bowl) to help make the delicate dessert slide out from the milk.
 Oil should be minimum to avoid affecting the taste of the panna cotta.
-Use a clean finger to do it is the best.
+Using a clean finger to do it is the best.

-- If the panna cotta is unable to slide out, dip the ramekin into the hot water bath for another five seconds and repeat the process.
+• If the panna cotta cannot slide out, dip the ramekin into the hot water for another five seconds and repeat the process.
+The panna cotta releases easily by doing so.

-- Add the gelatin in warm milk, not cold milk.
-Gelatin will form lumps in cold milk and water.
+• Add the gelatin to warm milk, not cold milk.
+Gelatin will form lumps in cold water or milk.

-- Do not boil the gelatin.
+• Do not boil the gelatin.
 Boil gelatin will never thicken.
-The best way is to add the bloomed gelatin into the mixture cool to below 130 °F (55°C).
+The best way is to add the bloomed gelatin mixture to the milk below 130 °F (55°C).

-- Substitute fresh coconut with coconut milk in can or cartons is fine.
+• Substitute fresh coconut with full-fat coconut milk in cans or cartons is fine.
 Natural coconut milk contains about 25% of fat.
 Check the content of the coconut milk (or coconut cream) on the supermarket shelf is around this percentage.
 Otherwise, it is probably a diluted version.

-- Groundnut is my choice, but crushed walnut works well too.
+• Groundnut is my choice, but crushed walnut and fresh fruit work well too.

-- Some recipes use toasted shredded coconut meat as the topping instead of nuts.
-You may want to try if you do not want to use any nuts.
+• Some recipes use toasted shredded coconut meat as the topping instead of nuts.
+You may want to try if you do not want to use nuts.

-- You may serve it with creme Anglaise, but I like the flavor combination of chocolate and pandan.
+• You may serve it with creme Anglaise, maple syrup, or strawberry sauce, but I like the flavor combination of chocolate and pandan.

-The panda panna cotta has a custard-like texture with light green color.
-It is a head turner in a party with its unique decoration with pandan leaves, the crushed groundnuts, and the unusual color.
+The panda panna cotta has a custard-like texture with a light green color.
+It is a head-turner at a party with its unique decoration, pandan leaves, crushed groundnuts, and unusual color.

 The roasted groundnuts offer a nice contrast to creamy panna cotta.
-You may want to substitute with other nuts like toasted almonds, but I will stick with for dust with the hope to infuse more Asian elements in it.
+You may want to substitute with other nuts, like toasted almonds, but I will stick with dust to infuse more Asian elements in it.

-You can enjoy this coconut panna cotta with fresh berries, baked fruit compote, creme Anglaise or your favorite jam.
+You can enjoy this coconut milk panna cotta with fresh berries, baked fruit compote, creme Anglaise, or your favorite jam.
 I prefer to dazzle some chocolate sauce on it, as paired perfectly with the coconut flavor.

 Coconut panna cotta